 - Submit two letters of recommendation using the form linked below.
 At least one must be from a U.S. Naval War College (NWC) faculty member.
 The individuals completing the recommendation letter should submit it directly to NWC.
 Letters have the option of being digitally signed as well as being electronically sent.

 - Request that official transcripts from each previously attended undergraduate or graduate institution be sent directly to the GDP manager.
 Official transcripts are acceptable as either hard copy or electronic.
+Unless in hard copy format and still in the sealed envelope as originally issued, transcripts that are not sent by the issuing institution (or its agent) will not be accepted.

 Admissions materials, including transcripts, can be sent to GDP@usnwc.edu or: